csc301-winter-2020/team-project-21-stopgapfoundation/deliverable-1/planning.md

 Main Goals (highlight the user stories which meet these, but we can show the other ones as well):

-1. Able to request a ramp
-2. Checkbox for subsidy
-3. Checkbox for teacher
-4. Detail how to take proper photos
+1. Create the application process.
+   This would entail the ability to request a ramp, getting all of the necessary information from the client and ensuring that it is usable.
+User stories 1-4.

-5. Authentication
+2. Authentication
-6. Client account
-7. Admin account
+   This entails the ability to have different accounts which each have different uses.
+User stories 5-7

-8. Organize and Display relevant information
+3. Display all of the relevant information
-9. Client will see only their request and its status
-10. Admin can see all requests and all of their status’
-11. Admin can filter info as needed
-12. Admin can contact client directly through the app
-13. Client can contact admin directly through the app
+   For each type of account we will have select information available.
+The clients will be able to see their respective requests, the admins will be able to see all requests, their statuses, filter and sort information as necessary.
+User stories 8-11

+4. Communication
+   The clients and admins will be able to communicate directly with each other through the app.
+User stories 12-13

 ### Main user stories (followed by acceptance criteria after each story):